nuxeo/nuxeo-java-client/README.md

 The `nuxeo-java-client` must works on both a standard JVM and Android Dalvik VM.

-**Java 6 & Java 7**
+** Java 7**

 Library must work on older Java versions.
-The goal is to be able to use `nuxeo-java-client` from application running in Java 6 or Java 7.
+The goal is to be able to use `nuxeo-java-client` from application running in Java 7.

 **Light dependencies**

 The library should be easy to embed so we want to have as few dependencies as possible.

-**Cache compliant**

-If needed, for example on Android, we should be able to easily add caching logic.

-We do not need to implement all the caching features that were inside the Android Client, but we need to design the library so that adding them can be done without breaking the library structure.
+That's why the in memory cache is in a separated module.
+It depends on Guava which is a heavy library.

 **Exception Management**